tristanparry/BetterBanking/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Try out BetterBanking, and have fun -- <b>Developed by Tristan Parry, 2021</b>
+Try out BetterBanking, and have fun -- <i>Developed by Tristan Parry, 2021</i>